kontex-neuro/ThorVision/docs/docs/getting-started.md

 Welcome, Developers!

-This guide will walk you through building and deploying the **Thor Vision** from source.
+This guide will walk you through building and deploying the GUI app from source.

 ---